Page last updated: October 2024

 Removing lymph nodes

-During surgery, nearby lymph nodes will also be removed to see whether the cancer has spread.
+During surgery, nearby lymph nodes near the cancer will also be removed to see whether the cancer has spread.

 Knowing if the cancer has spread to the lymph nodes also helps the doctors decide whether you need further treatment with chemotherapy or radiation therapy.